gadgetstogrow/TaskScheduler/Misc Examples/Sleep Examples/Arduino_TaskScheduler_with_Sleep/ReadMe.txt

  The code included with this project uses the following Tasks:

  Debugger (Conditional)		Task		-	Provides debug info to Serial Monitor.
  Blinker			TimedTask 	- 	Blink an LED on pin 6 ArcReactor (don't laugh!)
 TimedTask 	- 	LED on pin 5 that pulses/fades (Iron Man style)

  AppManager 			TimedTask 	- 	Main Switchboard for the application.
-Runs at a rate of 100ms to read a volatile variable (ledCycleCount) set by ISR(PCINT2_vect) an interrupt activated by a switch attached to pin 3 (pulled up).
+Runs at a rate
+							of 100ms to read a volatile variable (ledCycleCount) set by ISR(PCINT2_vect) an interrupt activated by a switch attached to pin 3 (pulled up).
 The AppManager decrements the ledCycleCount until it reaches zero (no activity on switch), when this occurs, the AppManager disables a few peripherals (more can be done later), disables pin outputs, then finally puts the Arduino to sleep until the next interrupt increments the ledCycleCount.

  Other files in the project:

 		Config.h					Pin numbers, timing config, etc.
 		Task.h						...
 		Task.cpp					...
 		TaskScheduler.h					...
 		TaskScheduler.cpp				...
 		Arduino_TaskScheduler_with_Sleep.ino		Arduino IDE code
+		Fritzing Wiring Diagram in Fritzing Foler	Schematic

  Power Measurement Results with minimal power reduction in SLEEP_MODE_PWR_DOWN: